Walk the centre of the city and have a Modernist breakfast, eclectic brunch and gourmet Catalan lunch at the market.

 This is a restaurant with no less than 8 different settings to showcase Iberian delights.
 Fish & seafood.
 Tapas & rice.
 Fast deli.
 Meat & grill.
 Plus 4 bars: beer, wine, oysters or cocktails bar.

-Casa Amatller is special place for chocolate, architecture and history, in Barcelona.
-Once the residence of chocolatier’s family, the house – designed by a famous architect of those times – … Continue reading Amatller
+Casa Amatller is special place for architecture, history, and chocolate.
+Once the residence of the Amatller family, the house is today partly a museum, partly a cafe, and partly an … Continue reading Casa Amatller

 Unofficially known across the city as the sweet street, Carrer de Petritxol, a few steps away from las Ramblas, is considered by locals as one of the best place for … Continue reading the Chocolate Street of Barcelona